carloshnp/digital-certificate-base64-poc/README.md

 ### TLS Version and Renegotiation Support
 While TLS 1.3 is the latest version of the protocol offering improved security and performance, our implementation specifically uses TLS 1.2 due to a critical feature requirement: the `renegotiate()` method.
 TLS 1.3 removed support for renegotiation, which is essential for our client certificate authentication flow.
 This method allows us to request the client certificate after the initial TLS handshake, providing a more flexible authentication mechanism.
 In TLS 1.3 environments, achieving similar functionality would require implementing a reverse proxy setup or using alternative authentication methods.

+## Browser Certificate Handling

+When the server sends a certificate request during the TLS handshake, the process involves multiple layers of the browser's architecture.
+At the network level, the browser (Chrome in our case) processes the TLS handshake message through its network stack implemented in C++, where BoringSSL (Chrome's fork of OpenSSL) handles the cryptographic operations and protocol details.
+This includes processing the CertificateRequest message that contains the list of acceptable certificate types, CA names, and signature algorithms the server will accept.

+The browser then interfaces with the operating system's certificate store through platform-specific APIs.
+On Windows, Chrome uses the CryptoAPI, specifically functions like `CertOpenSystemStore` and `CertFindCertificatesInStore` to access the Windows Certificate Store, where personal certificates are typically stored in the "MY" store.
+For other operating systems, similar native APIs are used - macOS utilizes the Keychain Access system, while Linux systems typically use NSS (Network Security Services) or the system's certificate store.

+During this process, the browser filters the available certificates based on the server's requirements specified in the CertificateRequest message.
+It matches the certificates' attributes (such as issuer and key usage) against the server's acceptable CA list and signature algorithms.
+Only certificates that meet all criteria are presented to the user in the selection dialog.
+This ensures that only valid certificates that can potentially establish a successful mTLS connection are offered as options to the user.

 ## Detailed TLS Handshake Flow

 ```mermaid